What You Need to Know About Cabinetmaker or Bench Carpenter

 - Match materials for color, grain, or texture, giving attention to knots or other features of the wood.

 - Trim, sand, or scrape surfaces or joints to prepare articles for finishing.

-When polled, Cabinetmakers and Bench Carpenters say the following skills are most frequently used in their jobs:
+Cabinetmakers and Bench Carpenters state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Operation and Control: Controlling operations of equipment or systems.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.